 For most firms, the website serves as the company’s primary marketing tool.
 While many transportation and logistics companies rely on prior client referrals and other forms of word-of-mouth marketing to generate leads, a well-designed website is a must-have.

 Potential clients can familiarize themselves with your firm by having the correct information in front of them on the

 logistics website before bringing you their business.

-To make your logistics website perform best for you, make sure you build it with the following 8 points are in mind.
+To make your logistics website perform best, make sure you build it with the following 8 points in mind.

 1. Mobile Compatibility

 Your potential clients may be searching for a logistics and transportation company to assist their business on a computer in their office or on their phone while they are away.
 It’s vital to consider mobile capabilities when designing your logistics website.

 Many website builders allow you to examine your site on both a desktop and mobile device.
 There are a few basic guidelines to follow when it comes to mobile SEO.

 Make sure information on the logistics website is easy to find – when browsing a website, customers should be able to find the navigation menu and contact information for your company, especially on a small screen like a smartphone.
 Don’t make them go looking for it.